 The production Model 1922 had a grip plate that appears to be hard rubber (though it may be an early form of plastic) with a single screw at the bottom and the name Simson in script at an angle of about 40 degrees across the grip.
 Before the serial numbers reached 1000, the slide serrations were reduced to 7 and were made more coarse.
 The circular grooves on the safety lever were replaced with fine checkering.
 The timing of these changes is not known precisely.

 The lockwork of the Simson vest pocket pistol is unusual.
 The sear and transfer bar are integral, the transfer bar being stirrup-shaped like the Browning, with a lobe on either side at the top which serve as a disconnector.
-The sear is attached to the rear of the stirrup-shaped connector and moves between the arms of a T-shaped rail at the rear of the frame, referred to in the manual as the slide guide.
+The sear is attached to the rear of the stirrup-shaped transfer bar and moves between the arms of a T-shaped rail at the rear of the frame, referred to in the manual as the slide guide.
 The trigger pushes the front portion of the connector up, causing the sear to tilt downward, releasing the striker to fire the gun.

 The Model 1926

-data is welcomed.
+Both models are scarce in the U.S., but through the power of internet networking, we know that serial number 2226 is a First Variant (Model 1922) and serial number 2271 is a Second Variant (Model 1926).
+Further data is welcomed.
 The Second Variant serial numbers run from at least 2271 almost to 5000, then there is a large gap and the numbers start up again in the 20,000 range.
+I estimate that probably less than twenty-thousand pistols were made, in total.
 (If you have a Simson, please send me the serial number and I will update my list here.*)

 The Simson 6.35mm pocket pistol is a simple unlocked breech blowback design with the extractor and ejection port on top of the gun.
 The take-down latch is on the forward portion of the trigger guard, and the gun is much easier to disassemble than the Browning pocket pistols of similar size.
 One simply has to remove the magazine, pull the trigger (after ascertaining that the gun is unloaded), press the latch, and draw the slide forward off the receiver.
 The recoil spring guide rod is removed from the rear of the barrel lug, and then the spring and barrel are easily separated from the slide.
-The connector is pressed backward with a finger and the safety latch is rotated downward to the vertical and pulled out the left side of the gun until held in place by a spring -loaded plunger.
-Then the slide guide/sear support block is pushed forward slightly and hooked out of the receiver along with the connector.
-The connector and slide guide can then be separated.
+The transfer bar is pressed backward with a finger and the safety latch is rotated downward to the vertical and pulled out the left side of the gun until held in place by a spring -loaded plunger.
+Then the slide guide/sear support block is pushed forward slightly and hooked out of the receiver along with the transfer bar.
+The transfer bar and slide guide can then be separated.
 The gun’s only screws are the two that hold the grips on.